-How to measure for backsplash ?

-Ans: Multiply the width and height to find the total area in inches, then divide by 144 to find the number of square feet needed.
-Then divide the area you're tiling by the square footage of one tile to determine how many tiles you need.
-Round up to the nearest whole number.

-II - 4.
-Do mosaic tile last for a long life ?
+4. Do mosaic tile last for a long life ?

 Ans: Mirror mosaic tile sheets have a long service life and can be used for decades.
-But the lifespan of our metal tile backsplash can differ depending on the type of material used and the quality of the panelling installation.
+But the lifespan of our metal tile backsplash can differ depending on the type of material used and the quality of the paneling installation.

 5. How to install tile backsplash in kitchen ?

 Ans: Create a focal point by upgrading an old, worn kitchen by installing a metal tile backsplash along the wall.
 To do this, you will need to:

 - Determine how many metal backsplash sheets you need by measuring the wall.

 - Prepare the wall by removing appliances.
 Then, clean the wall and turn off power in any nearby electrical sockets or light switches, and remove the cover plates.

 - Prelay your metal wall tiles and mark your starting and end points.

 - Start installing the backsplash panels from left to right, completing the bottom row first.
 Strip half of the back off the kitchen backsplash panel and line it up with the counter.

 - After installing the first row of metal backsplash, begin installing the top row.
 Take your time and make sure to align the grout joints before applying pressure with your hands.

 - For uneven walls, make adjustments by lining up the grout joints with a utility knife to hand cut the peel and stick backing in between the grout joints of the individual row you wish to adjust.
 Then, lift the end of that row and reposition.

 6. How to measure for backsplash ?

 Ans: Multiply the width and height to find the total area in inches, then divide by 144 to find the number of square feet needed.
 Then divide the area you're tiling by the square footage of one tile to determine how many stainless steel backsplash tiles you need.
 Round up to the nearest whole number.